T-3B/rhefo/README.md

 # RHEFO ![GitHub release (latest by date)](https://img.shields.io/github/v/release/T-3B/rhefo) ![GitHub all releases](https://img.shields.io/github/downloads/T-3B/rhefo/total) ![Static Badge](https://img.shields.io/badge/license-SSPL-blue) [![Static Badge](https://img.shields.io/badge/Support_me!-f5af05?logo=PayPal)](https://www.paypal.com/donate/?hosted_button_id=GK4MGMCVRUYZQ)
 Really High Efficient File Optimizer (RHEFO) will **losslessly** recompress files as much as possible, according to their mime-types.
+This program favors *compression ratio* over speed.

 ## What is this?
 This tool is a file optimizer, thus it will recompress given files as much as possible while keeping the file type.\
 It will choose the correct optimization software based on the file [mime-type](https://mimetype.io).\
 There exist already a few of them: [nikkhokkho's FileOptimizer](https://nikkhokkho.sourceforge.io/static.php?page=FileOptimizer), [Papa's Best Optimizer](https://papas-best.com/optimizer_en), ...\
-But they are Windows programs, and can be beaten quite easily (in term of output file size).\
+But they are Windows programs, and can be beaten quite easily (in term of compression ratio).\
-Also, their code must be compiled and therefore are more difficult to modify and test.
+Also, their code must be compiled and therefore is more difficult to modify and test.

 The goal of RHEFO is not only to provide an easy way to optimize several file types, but also to allow the user to achieve maximum compression.\
-Some max compression settings need quite a lot of time, thus need a flag to be set (see the output of `rhefo.sh -h`).\
+Some max compression settings need quite a lot of time, thus need a flag to be set (see the output of `rhefo -h`).\
 This script intends to be "easily" editable, and **completely losslessly** (some options allow *lossy* operations on **metadata only**).\
+Please remember that this tool is under active development, and please read the table below in Supported file types (TODO add link) to check for possible unsupported stuffs (like metadata).\
 For any question, file type support request, or if you find a way to produce a smaller file, feel free to open an issue!\
 I will read them all :)